dimfeld/website/notes/passive_aggressive_arguers.md

 Passive aggressive arguers are often playing to the audience more than they’re trying to convince you.

 # Begging the Question
 This uses loaded words that subtly hint at the conclusion.
 It often involves using negative adjectives to describe something without saying anything about why that description applies.
-Calling an author cynical, for example, implies knowledge of his intentions and uses that to tilt the audiences thinking in the same direction.
+Calling an author cynical, for example, implies knowledge of his intentions and uses that to tilt the audience’s thinking in the same direction.

 When responding to this, point out the use of these words and ask the questioner to justify their use.
 Keep at it until it’s clear that they simply were trying to achieve an emotional response.